 3. Regular Content Creation

+Topics don’t appear magically.
+Writers must invest time in researching timely topics to write on Google and other search engines as fresh content.
 There are several ways to stay up-to-date with your industry’s latest news and trends.
 For starters, you can subscribe to email newsletters, visit Google Trends, use content curation tools, and follow influencers on social media.

-The keyword should be relevant to your niche, and popular with users to attract organic traffic from your target market.
-You should aim for optimizing content for keywords with a lower competitive score to have a better chance of ranking quickly.
+Performing regular keyword research helps discover new and fresh content opportunities.
+The keyword should be relevant to your niche and popular with users to attract organic traffic from your target market.
+Aim for keywords with a lower competitive score to have a better chance of ranking quickly.

+Have you been creating content on your blog for a long time?
+In that case, instead of producing fresh content, it is time to give your existing content a makeover.
 Try to reference new research, update statistics, include newer quotes, add semantic terms (long-tail keywords), link to new sources, and add updated relevant images to up the freshness factor for your older blog posts.

+An editorial calendar keeps track of your content creation process—from planning to publication.
 Spreadsheet programs like Google Sheets can be used to create a content calendar.
 It allows users to access data, edit information, and collaborate with others in real-time.

-Offsite SEO Strategies
+Off-site SEO Strategies

 1. Link Building

+Link building is a long-term off-site SEO strategy that involves building backlinks from other websites to improve your website’s position on Google rankings.
 According to Backlinko, there’s a clear correlation between total backlinks and Google rankings.
 The study found that pages with quality backlinks rank above pages that don’t have as many backlinks.
-In fact, the #1 result in Google has an average of 3.8x more backlinks than those in position #2-#10.
+The #1 result in Google has an average of 3.8x more backlinks than those in position #2-#10.

 Below are some ways to generate backlinks to boost your off-page SEO:

-- Business listing.
 Submit your website to relevant online business directories.
 While inbound links from directories are not authoritative, they still help your business to be found online.

-2. Local Optimization
+2. Local Optimisation